Office of the Provost Faculty Fellows

 What do you hope to accomplish as a faculty fellow?

-One of my main goals is to assist with an overhaul of the RIC training program's curriculum and delivery.
+One of my primary goals is to contribute to the development of the ARCTP training.
 The program is instrumental to the university's recruitment and hiring practices for faculty and administrators.
 I intend to apply my background in curriculum development and online learning to make it more streamlined and accessible.

 What is something most people don't know about you? (i.e., hidden talent)